 A new way to view your school’s browsing data

-N4L’s Reporting app is a simple way for schools and kura to view their online data.
-It provides the ability to drill down to an individual user, device or website.
+N4L’s Reporting app is a simple way for schools and kura to view their browsing data, helping support online safety education and pastoral care.

 How can it help my school?

 We’ve worked with schools to co-design the app, ensuring we provide a valuable tool that showcases the data most important to school leaders – which can help facilitate positive conversations on digital citizenship with ākonga.

 We understand there’s an ever expanding duty of care when it comes to keeping ākonga safe on and offline.
 Through talking with schools, we realised that lack of online visibility was a common concern.

 N4L’s Reporting app allows you to: